graphile/crystal/packages/postgraphile-core/README.md

 # postgraphile-core

-This module implements a compatibility layer between PostGraphile v4 and `graphile-build`, loading the relevant `graphile-build-pg` plugins and setting the correct inflector depending on the PostGraphile options provided.
+This module implements a compatibility layer between PostGraphile v4 and `graphile-build`, loading the relevant `graphile-build-pg` plugins and augmenting the inflector depending on the PostGraphile options provided.

 Unless you want to use the low-level API you probably want to go to the PostGraphile (previously 'PostGraphQL') repository instead: